syncfusion-content/xamarin-docs/Xamarin/DataForm/Localization.md

 ---
 layout: post
-title: Localization in Syncfusion SfDataForm for Xamairn.Forms
+title: Localization in Xamarin DataForm control | Syncfusion
-description: Describes how to localize the Xamairn.Forms SfDataForm display text and error messages based on culture.
+description: Learn here all about Localization support in Syncfusion Xamarin DataForm (SfDataForm) control and more.
 platform: xamarin
 control: SfDataForm
 documentation: ug